ShizukaDonaghue/serene-meditation/README.md

 <img src="docs/images/footer-image.png" alt="Image showing the footer" width=300>

 #### Thank You Page <br>
 When the user sends a message from the main page, the second HTML page opens to thank them for their message.
-The navigation bar is consistent with the main page and this includes a "Home" button so that the user can easily navigate back to the main page.
+The navigation bar is consistent with the main page and this page includes a "Home" button so that the user can easily navigate back to the main page.

 <img src="docs/images/thank-you-page-image.png" alt="Image showing the thank you page" width=400>

-When hovering over the "Home" button with the cursor, the cursor changes to the hand pointer and the colour of "Home" changes from white to light blue, so that is more intuitive for the user to know that is a button, and also to be consistent with the "Submit" button.
+When hovering over the "Home" button with the cursor, the cursor changes to the hand pointer and the colour of "Home" changes from white to light blue, so that is more intuitive for the user to know that is a button, and also to be consistent with the "Submit" button on the main page.

 <img src="docs/images/hand-pointer.png" alt="Image showing the hand pointer" width=40>